 Yellowknife is the capital city of Canada’s Northwest Territories.
 Lies on the north shore of Great Slave Lake, less than 20,000 people call Yellowknife home currently.
-Mining was the major industry in the city; and today, it’s a famous destination of northern lights viewing in falls and winter, making Tourism the latest renewable industry in the region to substantiate the city’s development.
+Mining was the major industry in the city; and today, it’s a famous destination for northern lights viewing in falls and winter, making Tourism the latest renewable industry in the region to substantiate the city’s development.

-Yellowknife is not located within the arctic circle (yet), it has a continental subarctic climate that can go quite extreme from an average of -30°C in January, to an average of 20°C (and yes, it could get 30°C) in July.
+Yellowknife is not located within the Arctic Circle (yet), it has a continental subarctic climate that can go quite extreme from an average of -30°C in January to an average of 20°C (and yes, it could get 30°C) in July.

 How to get to Yellowknife?